subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 ## From Spin Glass to Hopfield Networks: Engineering the Energy Landscape of a Spin Glass System

 The physicist John Hopfield was at Princeton during the 1970s, and he was instrumental in luring away Phil Anderson from Bell Labs to Princeton during that time.
 Anderson acquainted Hopfield with his work in spin glasses (see the Edwards-Anderson model in the previous section), and Hopfield began thinking about how these results could be applied to model biological systems.
-He was intrigued by the free energy landscape that occurs with replica symmetry breaking, and in particular he noticed that first order RSB, the landscape exhibits a large number of valleys of the same depth (see the middle part of the figure on the LHS in Fig. 17).
-Since the minima of each of these valleys resulted in an unique, but random, spin configuration, he reasoned that perhaps such a system can be used as an associative memory, and he succeeded in creating a spin glass model which indeed could do, so as explained next.
+He was intrigued by the possibility of creating an energy landscape with multiple valleys, and wonderedif the equilibrium spin configuration in each valley (at T = 0) could be used an an associative memory.
+Subsequently he succeeded in creating a spin glass inspired model which indeed could do, as explained next.

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat22.png)

 Figure 18

 Hopfield started with SK model with full connectivity, shown in the top left of Fig. 18, with the symmetric interaction between nodes $i$ and $j$ given by $J_{ij}$.
-Assume that each node $\sigma_i, i = 1,2,...N$ in the network can assume values of +1 or -1, and denote the state $X$ of the network as $X = (\sigma_1,...,\sigma_N)$.
+Assume that the spin at each node, $\sigma_i, i = 1,2,...N$ in the network can assume values of +1 or -1, and denote the state $X$ of the network as $X = (\sigma_1,...,\sigma_N)$.
-Furthermore assume that the state of the network evolves using the equation
+Furthermore assume that the state of the network according to the equation

-$$ \sigma_i(t+\Delta t) = sign(\sum_j J_{ij} S_j(t)) $$
+$$ \sigma_i(t+\Delta t) = sign(\sum_{j\ne i}^N J_{ij} \sigma_j(t)) $$

-Each node randomly and asynchronously evaluates whether it is above or below its threshold, and adjusts its value accordingly.
+where $\sum_{j\ne i}^N J_{ij} \sigma_j(t)$ is the local field acting on node $i$ and each node randomly and asynchronously evaluates whether it is above or below its threshold, and adjusts its value accordingly.

-If we are to use this system as a memory, there should be a way in which the interactions can be engineered so that equilibrium energy minima correspond to bit patterns that we want to store.
+If we are to use this system as a memory, there should be a way in which the interactions $J_{ij}$ can be engineered so that the equilibrium energy minima correspond to bit patterns that we want to store.
 In order to acheive this, Hopfield hit upon the novel idea of engineering the energy landscape by choosing the interactions to be a function of the bit patterns to be stored in the associative memory.

-Assume that we wish the network to store the vector states $\xi^s, s=1,...,p$ so that the $\mu^{th}$ excitation pattern can be written as $\{\xi^\mu_1,...,\xi^\mu_N\}$.
+Assume that we wish the network to store the vector states $\xi^s, s=1,...,p$ so that the $\mu^{th}$ excitation pattern can be written as $\xi^\mu=(\xi^\mu_1,...,\xi^\mu_N)$.
 In order to store these states, Hopfield proposed that the interactions $J_{ij}$ be chosen as

 $$ J_{ij} = {1\over N}\sum_{\mu=1}^p \xi^\mu_i \xi^\mu_j\ \ \ with\ \ \ J_{ii} = 0 $$